cloudogu/k8s-component-operator/docs/operations/managing_components_en.md

 > `.spec.mappedValues` and `.spec.valuesYamlOverwrite` should not be used at the same time.
 > If both values are configured, `mappedValues` will take precedence.

+> [!WARNING]
+> `.spec.mappedValues` and `.spec.valuesYamlOverwrite` must not overwrite list entries.
+> Due to the structure of YAML, it is not possible to set individual elements within a list.
+> Only the entire list can ever be overwritten.

 ## Uninstall components

 > [!WARNING]